 Emergency and Disaster Nursing: Education and Training Program Info

-Emergency and acute care nurses and nurse practitioners have the training and education necessary to provide medical care to patients in emergency rooms and treat victims of disaster.
-Many RNs work their way up into positions in emergency rooms, but educational programs are available.
-Programs may include Certificate in Emergency Nursing, a Certificate in Disaster Preparedness Nursing and a Master of Science in Nursing degree with an Emergency Nurse Practitioner specialization.
+Emergency and acute care nurses and nurse practitioners have the training and education necessary to provide medical care to patients in emergency rooms and to treat victims of disaster.
+Many RNs work their way up into positions in emergency rooms, but educational programs in this area are available.
+Programs may include a Certificate in Emergency Nursing, a Certificate in Disaster Preparedness Nursing and a Master of Science in Nursing degree with an Emergency Nurse Practitioner specialization.
+Certificates are typically at the graduate level, with applicants expected to possess current nursing licensure.

 Emergency Department Nursing Certificate